collingeorge/CYBERIMMUNITY/README.md

 | Compatibility          | iOS/macOS only                 | Multi-platform                   |
 | Subscription Required  | iCloud+                        | ProtonVPN subscription           |

-**Recommendation:** Use ProtonVPN as primary VPN for full-device protection.
-Disable Apple Private Relay when ProtonVPN is active (they cannot run simultaneously).
+**Recommendation:** Use ProtonVPN as your primary VPN for full-device protection.
+Disable Apple Private Relay when ProtonVPN is active, as they cannot run simultaneously.

 ---